Catholic school uniform

-A Catholic school uniform in North America typically consists of a pleated and tartan skirt or jumper dress (a sleeveless dress), Mary Jane or saddle shoes, a button-up shirt, and a sweater for girls, while boys' uniforms consist of a button-up shirt, a necktie, and dark pants.
+A Catholic school uniform in North America typically consists of a pleated and tartan skirt or jumper dress (a sleeveless dress), Mary Jane or saddle shoes, a button-up shirt, and a sweater for girls, while boys' uniforms consist of a button-up shirt, a necktie, and dark trousers pants.
 Actual school uniforms vary widely by location and individual school.

 In contrast to most schools in the United States, almost all Catholic schools in that country have some form of dress code, and most of them (especially those with students in the lower grade levels) have a mandatory uniform policy.

-In most Commonwealth countries, Hong Kong, Macao, Japan, South Korea, Taiwan, Thailand — school uniforms (often akin to the "Catholic school uniform" type in the United States) are common in all types of schools, whether secular or not and regardless of religious denomination.
+In most Commonwealth countries, Hong Kong, Macao, Japan, South Korea, Taiwan, Thailand — school uniforms (often akin to the "Catholic school uniform" type in the United States) are common in all types of schools, regardless of religious denomination or secularity (irreligiosity).

 In most schools in Latin America and the Philippines, school uniforms are common and their design is often very similar to the Catholic school uniform type from the United States.